Understanding the career pathway and grades for doctors in the UK

 What is CESR?

-For doctors who have completed their training outside of the UK, the CESR route offers an alternative means of access to the GMC Specialist Register.
-For further information about CESR, read our blog by clicking here.
+For doctors who have completed their training outside of the UK, the CESR pathway offers an alternative means of access to the GMC Specialist Register.
+For further information about CESR, read our blog.

 To check whether you may be eligible for direct entry onto the GMC Specialist Register, click here.